Department of Educational Psychology

 Graduate Programs Delivered via Distance Education

 Designed with the working professional in mind, many of the department's professional master’s degree programs are offered fully online.
-Degree programs delivered via distance education include Bilingual/ESL Education (MEd/MS), Special Education (MEd/MS), Learning Design and Technology (MEd), and Educational Psychology emphasis programs in School Counseling (MEd), Creativity and Cognition (MEd), and Research, Measurement, and Statistics (MEd).
+Degree programs delivered via distance education include Bilingual/ESL Education (MEd/MS), Special Education (MEd/MS), Learning Design and Technology (MEd), and Educational Psychology emphasis programs in School Counseling (MEd), Creativity and Cognition (MEd), Developmental Sciences (MEd), and Research, Measurement, and Statistics (MEd).

 Real World Application